 Restaurants are infamous for their notoriously long working hours.
 But, as most of the people working in the restaurants will tell you, it is not the long working hours that are difficult, its the wrong working hours.
 A typical restaurant starts its operations later in the day, post-lunch, and stays open till late in the night.
 This gives the restaurant staff little time to spend with their family.
 Also, the weekends and the holidays are the busiest days of the week; taking off on these days is next to impossible.

 In the hospitality business, you encounter customers of all types.
 While not all customers throw a tantrum and demand free food, there are always a few customers who can be very difficult, to say the least.
 From complaining about the food to being a nuisance, customers can often be a pain to handle.
 Here are some handy tips for dealing with difficult customers.

-There is a lot of unskilled labour involved in the restaurant business, which results in low wages.
+There is a lot of unskilled labor involved in the restaurant business, which results in low wages.
 Even for the jobs that require skill and experience, the average salary for the restaurant staff remains quite low.

 Poor Working Conditions

 No matter how much we decorate and design the interiors of our restaurants, the sad truth remains that the working conditions of the restaurant staff are still abysmal in most of the restaurants.
 There are few restaurants that actually have a designated area for the employees to take a break or which provide wholesome meals.

 According to the NRAI food services report, the unorganised market is expected to fall to INR 2,93,950 crore (59% of the total market share) by 2021 from INR 2,07,635 crore (67%) from 2016.
 Although this is a progressive indicator, the restaurant sector for most parts still comes under the unorganized sector and will continue to do so for the foreseeable future.
 There are usually no HR policies or a clear hierarchy structure.
 This lack of staff management policies and processes leads to dissatisfaction among the restaurant staff.